Dog or Puppy Packing List

 On icy, snowy, or particularly rough trails, most dogs will need some sort of paw protection to keep them going all day.
 Dog booties come in packs of four and are slipped over their feet.
 If your dog isn't used to them it can make them walk funny at first until they forget they have them on.
 Many dogs will try pulling them off with their teeth and will need some instruction to leave them alone.

-As long as there's not ice you probably don't need dog booties but if you take your dog out for a long day make sure you pay attention to how he is walking towards the end and after you get home.
-You may notice later that your pup is licking his feet because his paws are sore or bleeding or he's walking strange.
+As long as there's no ice, you probably don't need dog booties but if you take your dog out for a long day make sure you pay attention to how he is walking towards the end and after you get home.
+You may notice later that your pup is licking his feet because his paws are sore or bleeding or he's walking strangely.
 Check out the pads of his feet and if they're overly cracked and especially if they're bleeding you need to pick up a paw salve from your local pet store.
-Applying twice a daily for a day or two is all they need to heal up.
+Applying twice a day for a day or two is all they need to heal up.